Plant the Perfect Garden for Native Plants and Pollinators

 - Alternatively, install a rain barrel to catch water and use it on your plants.
 See our post about rain barrels.

 - Mulch it!
-Mulch such as compost slows water down, so that more moisture goes into the soil instead of running off.
-Water does not evaporate from the soil surface as quickly.
+Organic mulches such as compost slow water down, so that more moisture goes into the soil instead of running off.
+Water does not evaporate from the soil surface as quickly, either.
 Mulch provides nutrients to the soil and helps suppress weeds.
-Mulch can be applied three inches thick in existing ornamental beds, but don’t pile it to close to tree trunks or the base of plants.
+Mulch can be applied two inches thick in existing ornamental beds, but don’t pile it too close to tree trunks or the base of plants.
 Read more about the “Benefits of Mulch.”

 Are you familiar with the practice of companion planting?
 When paired together, certain plants improve each other’s health and yields.
 Usually, companion plants help ward off pests.
 For example, dill and basil planted among tomatoes can protect from tomato hornworms.